doron-goldstein/Tokage/docs/getting_started.rst

 This means you must use some kind of async library to handle the HTTP requests to the API.

 Tokage supports asyncio, which is provided in the standard python library.

 Additionally, Tokage also supports `curio <https://github.com/dabeaz/curio>`_ and `trio <https://github.com/python-trio/trio>`_, two awesome libraries which solve many of the problems asyncio has.
-If you prefer, you may also use `multio <https://github.com/theelous3/multio>`_, a library that brings the two together
+`multio <https://github.com/theelous3/multio>`_, a library that brings the two together, is required in order to use them.

 Whichever you prefer, tokage will adapt to it.
 For more info on how to use each type of library, refer to the examples below.